Click Here To Schedule A Consultation

 When does pregnancy acne start?

-Acne can arise at any point during the pregnancy, but pregnancy acne commonly starts during the first trimester, about six weeks into pregnancy.
-A lot of women are unaware that they are pregnant at six weeks, so acne flare-ups are often the first sign of pregnancy that is observed.
-However, the appearance of acne is not a sole indication that a woman is pregnant.
-Acne can continue throughout the pregnancy, due to the changes in your body’s hormones.
+Pregnancy acne often starts six weeks into pregnancy during the first trimester, though acne can arise at any time during pregnancy.
+Many women are unaware that they are pregnant at six weeks, and acne flare-ups can be the first sign of pregnancy that is observed.
+It is important to remember that the appearance of acne is not the sole indication that a woman is pregnant.
+Acne can occur at any point when hormones are fluctuating, so it is always best to consult with your gynecologist if you believe you may be pregnant.

 How long does pregnancy acne last?